 How to Calculate Your Own Per-View Rate

-If you want to know exactly what YouTube is paying you per view right now, the math is simple:
+If you want the exact number YouTube is paying you per view right now:

 Per-View Rate = Monthly Revenue / Monthly Views